Draglan/StardewSkeletalMinionsMod/README.md

 Adds skeletal farm laborers to the game.

 # Credits
 The seed & fertilizer attachment PNGs were not created by me.
+They were created by Platonymous of Nexus Mods.
 If you are the owner of these files and would like me to take them down, feel free to message me and I will do so ASAP.